 It slays stress and anxiety thereby preventing stress-induced acne.

-Ashwagandha reduces levels of serum cortisol which is elevated in stressful conditions and mental anxiety.7
+Ashwagandha reduces the level of serum cortisol which is elevated in stressful conditions and mental anxiety.7

 It even corrects the imbalance between the immune and neuroendocrine systems to normalize bodily functions under stressful conditions.
 It does this by targeting the hypothalamic-pituitary-adrenal (HPA) gland axis.9